ejh243/CETYGO/README.md

 For usage of models, see HowToApplyDSRMSE.R

 Deconvolution models currently available are:
-- Mouse
+- Mouse (IN THE PROCESS OF VALIDATION)
     - Created in custom Illumina array, HorvathMammalMethylChip40.
     - Created using prefrontal cortex.
     - Differentiates between neuronal (NeuN+) and non-neuronal (NeuN-) cell types.
-- Mouse human hybrid
+- Mouse human hybrid (IN THE PROCESS OF VALIDATION)
     - Created in custom Illumina array, HorvathMammalMethylChip40, also applicable to Illumina EPIC (850k) array.
     - Created using prefrontal cortex.
     - Differentiates between neuronal (NeuN+) and non-neuronal (NeuN-) cell types.